Gaming Regulators

 International Association of Gaming Regulators (IAGR)

-When it comes to online gambling, we all want to make sure that we are protected and that we are getting a fair deal from the online casinos that we are playing at.
+When it comes to online gambling, we all want to make sure that we are protected and that we are getting a fair deal from the casino sites that we are playing at.
 Would you be able to trust playing at a casino if they were allowed to make their own rules and therefore, could quite easily be providing a game that is far too heavily weighted in their favor?

 They could also be offering very little protection for your funds by keeping them in the same accounts as operating funds or not protecting your personal information with technology such as 128-bit SSL encryption.